Trusted WordPress tutorials, when you need them most.

 Why Use a Collaborative Editing Plugin for WordPress?

-If you run a multi-author WordPress website, then you may often come across situations where you want to leave a suggestion or feedback for an author.
+If you run a multi-author WordPress website, then you may often want to leave a suggestion or feedback for an author.

 Similarly, you might need to work with multiple authors on the same article in WordPress.
-However, you’ll have to rely on external tools like email, Google Docs, or text to communicate with other authors.
+This means you have to switch between different apps, like email or Google Docs, to communicate with other authors.

 By default, WordPress doesn’t come with a built-in solution for teams to communicate inside the WordPress admin area, so in this tutorial, we will be using a collaborative editing plugin.